Remarkably dynamic and communicative performer with lots more power than its humble rating would suggest

 Apogee Duetta Signature

 Since the Duettas are also still set up in these quarters, I could not resist giving this a go.
-Wow: not only did the PrimaLuna drive them, they made them come alive too!
-Bass was big and powerful, midrange was rich and communicative and treble smooth and fluid.
+Wow: not only did the PrimaLuna drive them, but they also made them come alive too!
+Bass was big and powerful, the midrange was rich and communicative and treble smooth and fluid.
 This is really quite special because except for the Audio Research Ref 75 SE, all other tube amps that I tried sounded slow and overly woolly with these speakers, among them some very big names too!
+This points to the output impedance being quite low for the Ref75 and the PrimaLuna having a beefy power supply and output transformers.
 Soundstaging is another forte of this amp, seemingly effortlessly filling the room with a big musical aura.

 Wilson Watt/Puppy 8